ministryofjustice/hmpps-helm-charts/charts/generic-prometheus-alerts/README.md

 # generic-prometheus-alerts chart

-This chart creates a standard set of prometheus alerts for a given application.
+This chart creates a standard set of prometheus alerts for a given application..

 You must provide it with a value for `targetApplication`, this is used within the queries to filter results.